Obsessive compulsive disorder - OCD treatment and therapy from NOCD

-It’s impossible to know what might trigger an increase in OCD symptoms for everybody, but there are certain factors that often play a key role in periods of more severe OCD symptoms.
-This can be valuable to investigate: if we learn what tends to make OCD symptoms worse, we can be proactive in taking care of ourselves and planning for any potential setbacks on our recovery journey.
+As a therapist who specializes in the treatment of OCD, I can tell you this: While we can’t know what might trigger an increase in OCD symptoms for everybody, there are certain factors that often play a key role in periods of more severe OCD symptoms.
+This can be valuable to be aware of.
+After all, if we learn what tends to make OCD symptoms worse, we can be proactive in taking care of ourselves and planning for any potential setbacks on our recovery journey.

 Interrupting this cycle is how exposure and response prevention (ERP) therapy works.
 Considered the gold standard in OCD treatment, ERP works by exposing people with OCD to their fears and obsessions in a controlled environment, providing the opportunity to resist the urge to engage in compulsions for quick relief.
 Over time, this helps them develop a tolerance for uncertainty and anxiety, allowing them to live life on their own terms, rather than according to OCD’s demands.